ComHem/sermo-event-api/README.md

 1. The agent application calculate the probabilities that the customer is still there for all three sessions.
 1. Since the sum of all three probabilities add upp to 1.99 a new session is distributed to the agent.

+### A support session is handled by LiveChat

+1. A support session is started on the platform `comviq`.
+1. Sermo realizes that the session should be handled by LiveChat, a [`handover_to_queue`](#internal-handover_to_queue) event is sent with comviq_tech_support as a target queue.
+1. When livechat sees the hand over event, livechat claims the session by sending a [`claim_session`](#internal-claim_session) event so Sermo knows that the session is being handled.
+1. LiveChat is now in possesion of the session in question and deals with it as seen fit.

 ### An assisted sales session is started in Sermo and handed over to LiveChat

 1. An assisted sales session is started in Sermo but the agent realizes that the customer want support help, not sales help.
 1. LiveChat has been listening on all events above enabling for the future agent in LiveChat to see the previous dialog.
 1. Agent in Sermo clicks on a transfer-to-queue drop down in Sermo and selects Comviq Teknisk Support.
-A [`handover_to_queue`](#internal-handover_to_queue) event is sent with comviq_support as a target queue.
+A [`handover_to_queue`](#internal-handover_to_queue) event is sent with comviq_tech_support as a target queue.
 1. When livechat sees the hand over event, livechat claims the session by sending a [`claim_session`](#internal-claim_session) event so Sermo knows that the session is being handled.
 1. LiveChat is now in possesion of the session in question and deals with it as seen fit.